#

 A token swap is similar to an atomic swap, the difference being that atomic swaps usually refer to the exchange of cryptocurrency on two different chains, whereas token swaps exchange tokens on the same chain.

 We note that the definition of a token swap differs wildly from the legal definition of a swap.
-While a token swap is the immediate exchange of two tokens, a swap in the legal sense involves an option to buy or sell an asset in the future.
+While a token swap is the immediate exchange of two on-chain objects, a swap in the legal sense involves an option to buy or sell an asset in the future.

 #